-If you are in the business of raising and selling meat goats, seedstock or commercial, the recording of animal weights should be a common part of your management program.
-This is important for genetic improvement, readiness of market kids, and the general assessment of management protocols and annual doe herd performance.
+If raising and selling meat goats as a business, seedstock or commercial, recording of animal weights should be a common part of the management program.
+This is important for genetic improvement, readiness of market kids, and the general assessment of management protocols.

 OFF-FARM CENTRAL BUCK PERFORMANCE TEST STATIONS

-A cautionary note about central station buck performance testing relative to doe herd performance.
+A note about buck performance testing relative to doe herd performance.

 Similar relationships have been documented for beef cattle performance.
 Buck testing alone is insufficient to improve overall herd performance.
-On-farm doe herd performance testing is essential.
+Doe evaluation is equally important, perhaps more so relative to herd economics.